 Germany proves economic powers can also be development drivers

+For the first time since the Center for Global Development started producing the CDI in 2003, a G7-country has made it to the top three.
 Germany comes joint third with Finland, demonstrating that even the largest economies in the world can put domestic policies in place that also benefit poorer countries.
 The country’s top score was driven by its development-friendly policies on trade and migration.
 Germany ranked second in migration due to the acceptance of an exceptional number of migrants from poorer countries.
 It also came second on trade, with the most efficient trade logistics of all CDI countries and by being a leader on openness to services trade.
 Still, it is penalized for its relatively large EU agricultural subsidies, and has room to learn from its G7-peers Canada (ranking 17th overall) and the United States (ranking 23rd overall) which each provide significantly smaller agricultural subsidies.
 Germany was held back from the top overall position by its moderate scores on aid and security policies.

 European development policies are among the best

 European countries take up the first 12 positions on the CDI, highlighting European leadership on development issues.
 France comes in seventh this year, being one of the few countries to increase its aid spending (by 0.05 percent to 0.43 percent of gross national income [GNI]).
 This development conforms with President Macron’s pledge to increase ODA-spending to 0.55 percent/GNI by 2022, which he renewed this past August.
 While France still has room for improvement on aid quality, it does particularly well on security and finance.
+Ranking third on the finance component, France demonstrates that a successful and powerful economy can at the same time be a transparent financial jurisdiction.

 The United Kingdom, coming in eighth place, is the third G7 country in the top 10, scoring especially well on trade and security.
 The UK is one of the few countries meeting the international commitment of 0.7 percent of GNI spent on aid, but still ranks in the lower end of the table on migration and technology.
 On the latter, it could learn from Portugal, ranking ninth overall and third on technology, with its heavy investments in Research and Development (R&D).
 The “Benelux” trio—Belgium, Netherlands, and Luxembourg—complete the top 10.
 The Netherlands and Luxembourg share position five and Belgium ranks 10th.
 All three countries have smart policy designs in place: Luxembourg tops the aid component; the Netherlands the trade component; and Belgium the finance component.